 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions • a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes If you have answered yes, please describe below the changes which you have made: Temporary porch was replaced by a permanent structure (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
-Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating а.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you have answered yes or partial - what kind of central heating is there?
+Partial central heating If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas i) When was your central hea installed? ting system or partia l central heating system Unknown (ii) Do you have a maintenand ce contract for the ce entral heating system?
-No If you have answered yes, ple you have a maintenance con- ne company with which (iii) When was your maintena (Please provide the month ar enewed?
-8. Energy Performance Certification ate Does your property have an I than 10 years old?
-Energy Performance Certificate which is less Yes 9.
-Issues that may have affected d your property · a.
+Gas If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial central heating system unknown Yes (ii) Do you have a maintenan ce contract for the ce ntral heating system?
+If you have answered yes, ple you have a maintenance con es, please give details of the company with which e contract: Gas sure (iii) When was your maintena (Please provide the month ar - enewed?
+2024 - will be serviced on 20th Мау 8.
+Energy Performance Certifica ate Does your property have an l than 10 years old?
+Energy Performance (Certificate which is less No 9.
+Issues that may have affected your property -1 a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? the damage the subj ect of any outstanding b.
+No If you have answered yes, is insurance claim? the damage the subje ect of any outstanding b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: No 10.
-Services a.
-Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Utilities Wareho use Water mains or private yes Scottish Water water supply Electricity Yes Utilities Wareho use Mains drainage Yes Local Authority Telephone No
+No If you have answered yes, ple ease give details: 10.
+Services а.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Octopus Water mains or private water supply Yes Scottish Water Electricity Yes Octopus Mains drainage Yes Local Authority